Kaiser-class ocean liner: Kaiser Wilhelm der Grosse

 Kaiser Wilhelm der Grosse was laid down in 1896.
-Launched in May 1896 by the emperor himself, she was a tribute to Wilhelm I, German Emperor.
+Launched in 4 May 1897 by the emperor himself, she was a tribute to Wilhelm I, German Emperor.
 By September the same year, she had her maiden voyage and proved an instant success.
 Her size was to prove a great sense of security when travelling at sea and soon, people would be refusing to travel by liners if they did not have the "customary" four funnels.
 In March 1898, she gained the Blue Riband for Germany however this prize was snatched away in 1900 by HAPAG's SS Deutschland.
 Undergoing a refit in 1900, she became one of the first ships to install wireless communication.
 Months after, when docked in New York City, she was damaged in a fire which resulted in several deaths.
 She was also the victim of a naval ram in Cherbourg in 1906 killing another five people.
 With the advent of her sister ships, she was converted to an all third class ship in 1913.
-Remaining in this capacity until World War I, she was quickly transformed into an auxiliary cruiser before being involved in the Battle of Río de Oro where her captain sank her to avoid enemy capture.
+Remaining in this capacity until World War I, she was quickly transformed into an auxiliary cruiser before being involved in the Battle of Río de Oro where her captain scuttled her to avoid enemy capture.
 Her remains were only scrapped in 1952.

 Kronprinz Wilhelm

 Responding to the success of Kaiser Wilhelm der Grosse and their rival Deutschland, a sister to the former was ordered.
-Named in honour of Crown Prince Wilhelm, she would have a varied career.
+Launched in 30 March 1901, named in the honour of Crown Prince Wilhelm, she would have a varied career.
 Her transatlantic maiden voyage on 17 September 1901 was from Bremerhaven, via Southampton and Cherbourg, to New York City.
 In 1902, she transported Prince Henry of Prussia to America and was also visited by her namesake.
 In September the same year, she won the Blue Riband, as her sister had done in 1898.
 This, however, was quickly taken by Deutschland.
-From 1914 she was an auxiliary cruiser for the Imperial German Navy, sailing as a commerce raider for a year.
+From 1914 she was an auxiliary cruiser for the Imperial German Navy, operating as a commerce raider for a year.
 Highly successful in this role, when the United States entered the war, she was seized in April 1917 and served as a Navy troop transport until 1919.
 Renamed USS Von Steuben (ID-3017) at capture, she was decommissioned and turned over to the United States Shipping Board, where she remained in service until she was scrapped in 1923.